UVSasa/Splunk-Investigations/Volt_Typhoon_Investigation.md

 <img width="957" height="371" alt="WMICS4" src="https://github.com/user-attachments/assets/1e8946cb-eceb-42a5-bce1-82a45d30c965" />

 ---
 2) For this one we are told the attackers used ntdsutil to create a copy of the database, therefore again the first thing I did was search and see if I can find anything by searching the key word ntdsutil.
 I found 1 event which had a very long and complicated command.
 I had to do some research to fully understand what it meant and what had been done on the computer.
-I explain it more at the end of the write-up, but for now I was able to learn that a temp folder was created with a file called temp.dit on server01 so the next thing I searched was for that file.
+I was able to learn that a temp folder was created with a file called temp.dit on server01 so the next thing I searched was for that file.
 3 events showed up and we found the one we looking for.
 Ans: d5ag0nm@5t3r

 <img width="951" height="416" alt="NTD1" src="https://github.com/user-attachments/assets/6cb848a2-a5db-479b-9882-fddc1ab0581e" />
 <img width="956" height="317" alt="WMICP" src="https://github.com/user-attachments/assets/f1f0c60e-3211-4ba9-92c9-e2f85a865791" />

 ### Findings

-* User account targeted
-* Source IP
-* Timestamp
-* Initial payload or command
+Ntdsutil Research
+- ntdsutil is a built-in Windows command-line tool used to manage and maintain Active Directory (AD) database services.
+Can be used for Active Directory database maintenance (NTDS.dit), Creating backups of AD data, Restoring domain controllers, and Cleaning up metadata from removed domain controllers.
+- This is important for cybersecurity because ntdsutil can access or copy the Active Directory database, which could contain User accounts, Password hashes, Group memberships and Domain structure.

 ---